Christmas

 Mushroom wellington

-I can’t forget the honey mustard layer and the flaky buttery puff pastry – it’s a combination that works insanely well together.
+I can’t forget the honey mustard glaze that’s brushed on the inside of the puff pastry.
+Honey mustard and flaky buttery puff pastry are an epic combination and work so well together.

 • Mushrooms – We’ll be using 3 different types, chestnut, shiitake, and oyster.
 Each one provides a different flavour profile and texture.
 Mushrooms are naturally high in glutamates and using different varieties in combination maximises the umami of the dish